-All Certified and Practitioner members are bound by the MII Code of Ethics and Practice to only mediate where they have the appropriate training, knowledge and competence to effectively mediate.
+All MII Members and Advanced Members are bound by the MII Code of Ethics and Practice to only mediate where they have the appropriate training, knowledge and competence to effectively mediate.

 1. The Mediators' Institute of Ireland (The MII) is the professional organisation for Mediators.
 It is a not-for-profit organisation which promotes the use of mediation as a process in all areas of dispute resolution and prevention by ensuring high standards of education, training, ethics and professional practice of mediation and by increasing public awareness of mediation.
 It believes its standards of education training and ethics are in accordance with European standards.